Blockstream/satellite/api/examples/README.md

 gpg --encrypt --recipient pub_key_id_or_email filename
 ```

-where `pub_key_id_or_email` can be either the public key ID of the target
+where `pub_key_id_or_email` can be either the public key ID or the e-mail
-recipient or its e-mail.
+address of the target recipient.

 > NOTE: In case the recipient information is located in the GnuPG home directory
 > that was created using `./generate_keys.py`, add `--homedir .gnupg` to the
 > above `gpg` command.

 Alternatively, you can run the API data reader in "plaintext mode".
 This will
-allow you to receive plaintext files uploaded directly via the [API
+allow reception of plaintext files uploaded directly via the [API
 website](https://blockstream.com/satellite-queue/), or any other plaintext
 transmission broadcast via the satellite network.
-However, please be aware that
+However, please **be aware**
-in this case **all** API transmissions will be saved to the `downloads` folder,
+that in this case **all** API transmissions will be saved to the `downloads`
-rather than solely the ones that can be decrypted with the GPG keys you
+folder, rather than solely the ones that can be decrypted with the GPG keys you
-possess.
+have.
 To run in this mode, execute:

 ```
-./api_data_reader.py --plaintext
+./api_data_reader.py -i ifname --plaintext
 ```

 ## Example 3: Testing the API while receiving data directly via Internet

 This example illustrates the scenario in which instead of receiving data with
-the actual Blockstream Satellite receiver (i.e. the `blocksat-rx` application),
+the actual Blockstream Satellite receiver, you fetch data directly from the API
-you fetch data directly from the API through the Internet.
+server through the Internet.

 Now, you will need three scripts from the `examples` directory: